-In all, it is more than 4,000 square meters of archaeological excavations under the Gothic Quarter that can be explored.
+In all, it is more than 4,000 square metres of archaeological excavations under the Gothic Quarter that can be explored.
 The ruins can help us understand better what life was like when Barcelona was called Barcino.
-Most explanatory panels are available in Catalan, Spanish and English, but audio guides are also available at the entrance.
+Most interpretation signs are available in Catalan, Spanish and English, but audio guides are also available at the entrance.

 This trip in time is interesting and above all it is not too crowdy.
 I only met half a dozen tourists on site, which was surprising when you know how much Barcelona is a very busy tourist destination.